-In my last post, I reviewed some of the key differences between a SEP IRA and a Solo 401(k) for business owners with no employees (if you have 1099 income from a side gig, this includes you).
+In our last post, we reviewed some of the key differences between a SEP IRA and a Solo 401(k) for business owners with no employees (if you have 1099 income from a side gig, this includes you).
 In some cases, a SIMPLE IRA may be a better option than a SEP IRA and a Solo 401(k), (hint…it depends on how much income you make!).

 So, what is a SIMPLE IRA?
 The Savings Incentive Match Plan for Employees is available to sole proprietors, partnerships, C corporations and S corporations.
 This article focuses on those of you who have no employees, except for a spouse.